Kill or Be Killed (The Vampire Diaries)

-"Kill or Be Killed" is the 5th episode of the second season of The CW television series, The Vampire Diaries and the 27th episode of the series overall.
-It originally aired on October 7, 2010.
-The episode was written by Mike Daniels and directed by Jeff Woolnough.
+"Kill or Be Killed" is the fifth episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the twenty-seventh of the series.
+It aired on The CW on October 7, 2010.
+The episode was written by co-producer Mike Daniels and directed by Jeff Woolnough.

 Plot

 The episode starts with a flashback from a year ago where Mason (Taylor Kinney) is at a bar and when he leaves, a man named Jimmy follows him.
 Jimmy accuses Mason of hitting on his girlfriend and the two of them start to fight.
 During the fight, Jimmy hits his head and dies and Mason has triggered the werewolf curse.
 Back to the present, Mason warns Tyler (Michael Trevino) that any death that comes from his hands, even if it's an accident, it will trigger the curse and he has to be careful.
 Mason asks for the moonstone now that he told Tyler everything and Tyler takes him to his father's secret safe but the moonstone is not there.
 Tyler does not tell Mason that he already found it.

 Elena (Nina Dobrev) tells Jeremy (Steven R. McQueen) about the Lockwoods because she promised not to hide anything from him anymore but she asks him to not get involved.
 When Jeremy leaves, Stefan (Paul Wesley) appears in Elena's room and they plan their fight of the day so Katherine keeps believing that they are not together.

 Liz (Marguerite MacIntyre) gets ready for the Mystic Falls' Historical Society Volunteer Day and wants to spend some time with Caroline (Candice Accola).
 Liz senses that there is something different about Caroline the past few days but Caroline says she is fine and leaves.

 Stefan approaches Mason to apologize on Damon's (Ian Somerhalder) behalf for trying to kill him and to offer a truce, but Mason declines.
 Stefan insists and "threatens" Mason, who finally shakes hands with Stefan.
 Damon rejoins Stefan to ask what he was doing with Mason and says that despite the truce, Damon still wants to kill him.
 Stefan also admits that he does not trust Mason and that he will try to kill them in the first chance he gets.
 Meanwhile, Mason wants to expose the Salvatore brothers and he tells Liz about them.
 Liz does not believe him and Mason offers to prove it to her.